markjnkim/es_mod/04-Web-APIs/content/lesson-4-drag.md

 > **Asset Needed:** [Learnosity Jira Issue FSFO-288](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197/backlog?selectedIssue=FSFO-288)
 ## Reflection
 Great job, you made it through a complex lesson that dealt with some new concepts.
 This is an advanced topic so the first pass on this subject may have been a bit bumpy figuring out what is exactly taking place behind the mystery curtain.
-Going through some turbulence once in a while will help hone your problem solving skills and expose you to different design patterns or solution path that resolves the problems.
-There are frequent instances in web development when a reference to a element, item, or data need to be passed to another part of the code such as when storing a form into a database, placing an item into a shopping cart, or clicking a thumbnail to expand the view.
+Going through some turbulence once in a while will help hone your problem solving skills and expose you to different design patterns or solution paths that can offer a fix.
+There are frequent instances in web development when a reference to an element, item, or data need to be passed to another part of the code such as when storing a form into a database, placing an item into a shopping cart, or clicking a thumbnail to expand the view so early exposure to this now will help us problem solve in the future modules.

 In this lesson we learned quite a few more tools for the tool belt such as:
 * Breaking down a large problem into manageable steps